 What Was 311 First Album?

-The First album by 311 was Unity.
-It was released on August 28, 1991.
-The album featured the hit single “Do you Right” which reached number one on Billboard’s Modern Rock Tracks chart.
-The album was certified gold by the RIAA on November 12, 1991.
-It was certified platinum on April 7, 1992.
-311’s Unity Tour began on September 5, 1991 in Boulder, Colorado and ended on December 31, 1991 in Omaha, Nebraska.
+311’s first album, Unity, was released on August 28, 1991.
+It had a hit single called “Do You Right” that reached number one on Billboard’s Modern Rock Tracks chart.
+The album received gold certification from the RIAA on November 12, 1991, and platinum certification on April 7, 1992.
+They went on their Unity Tour from September 5, 1991, in Boulder, Colorado, to December 31, 1991, in Omaha, Nebraska.

-What Is The Name Of 311 Famous Song?
+What Is The Name Of 311’s Most Famous Song?

 The song is called “Amber.”
 It was released in 1992 and was a huge hit, reaching number one on the Billboard charts.
-The song is about a relationship between two people who are unable to be together.
+The song is about a relationship between two people who cannot be together.